vperezco/adaimb.github.io/index.md

 <a name="curse"></a>
 ## 3.A.
 Google Trends and the forecasting performance of exchange rate models
+EXPLAIN THE MODEL (WHAT TRENDS, WHY ONLY ONE SEASONAL TERM ETC...)
+TABLE WITH MAES, EXPLANATION
+FIGURE

 <a name="curse"></a>
 ## 3.B.
-Can we predict the drops ?
+Can we predict the financial drops ?
+MAE ONLY FOR THE RECESSION OF 2008

 Can we use the google trends model to predict financial recession?